-Sign-in and swim briefing for all swimmers will take place the evening before the swim on Friday July 21st, 2017 at 6.00pm in Cancer Care West Support Centre, Seamus Quirke Road, Westside, Galway.
+Sign-in and swim briefing for all swimmers will take place the Friday evening before the swim at 6.00pm in a local hotel in Galway.
+The venue will be sent via email to all swimmers.
 The timetable is listed below:

 Event Day Info

 Attention: In case of poor weather conditions, the organising committee may change the start time, date and even the distance of the swim.
 Should this happen, updates will be sent via email and also posted to Facebook, Twitter and our website.

 19.00 – Swim Safety Briefing and allocation of swimmers to their swim wave.

 20.00 – Finish

 Note: Swimmers will need to arrange to meet your boat captain / designated crew member for your bag drop and to give your swim nutrition, drinks, spare goggles, etc. If in a relay team, you will also need warm clothes on your support boat for when you complete your section of the swim.
 Note: It is the swimmer’s responsibility to communicate with your boat captain and crew.

 Saturday – Swim Day (Note: Times for your wave and bus departure time from the Salthill Hotel will be confirmed at the swimmer registration and briefing on Friday night.
 Swimmers making their own way to Aughinish should leave Salthill a minimum of 2 hours prior to their swim start time.
 Due to the limited parking at the start line, we recommend that all swimmers avail of the (free) bus transfer).

 12.30pm – 3.00pm